What Is SEO in Blogging? The Search Engines Demystified

 Understanding the outbound link is taking a step forward for your on-site SEO, and outbound links are tools that direct you to another webpage or a website altogether.

-The aim of using these tools is to urge Google to recognize you as a center of the websites you use these tools to link to.
+The aim of using these tools is to urge Google to recognize you as the center of the websites you use these tools to link to.
 Being recognized as a hub of those other websites will make you rank higher after a while.
 If the target webpage links back to you, that is another opportunity for ranking higher.

 You can create outbound links in WordPress: